Is an ABL Loan Right for Your Business?

 Invoice Factoring vs. Asset-Based Lending

 Asset-based lending is a financing method in which businesses obtain loans using their assets, such as equipment or inventory, as collateral.
-Invoice factoring involves selling accounts receivable at a discount to receive immediate funds, unlike other financing methods.
+Unlike other financing methods, invoice factoring involves selling accounts receivable at a discount to receive immediate funds.
+Invoice factoring is often tied into inventory financing, as inventory lenders will look to the factoring company to “take them out” of their loan on a continuous basis.

 Invoice factoring is a faster process than securing ABL financing.
 However, if your company has a heavy inventory component or real estate, invoice factoring won’t work for you, and an ABL is a better lending solution.